2016 Futsal Intercontinental Cup

 The 2016 Futsal Intercontinental Cup is the 17th edition of the world's premier club futsal tournament, and the 11th edition under FIFA recognition.
 It is organized by the Qatar Football Association in association with the Liga Nacional de Fútbol Sala.

 Atlântico are the defending champions, but were not invited for this edition.

 Format

 In the group stage, teams were drawn into groups of four teams.
 In each group, teams play against each other in a round-robin mini-tournament.

 In the knockout stage, the four qualified teams (two from each group) play the semi-finals.
 The winners of the semi-finals qualify for the final match, to be played on 29 June 2016.
 The remaining teams play in a series of placement matches to determine the final standings.

 Teams

 The following 8 teams were invited for the tournament.

 Venues

-The games of the tournament were played in Doha.
+The games of the tournament were played in two venues in the city of Doha.